 When people see photos of an event they missed, they experience FOMO and become motivated to attend next time.
 Teachers scrolling through photos of peers networking and learning think “I need to be there next year.”

-This is especially powerful when photos show genuine fun alongside professional development.
+TThis is especially powerful when photos show genuine fun alongside professional development.
 The Matawa conference included cultural activities and social time, proving that learning can be joyful.
+That is exactly how event photography that attracts more attendees helps future conferences build interest, increase attendance, and create momentum for the next event.

 For teachers from remote communities, being professionally photographed at a major conference matters.
 It says their participation is valued and their professional development is important.